RicardoLMMatos/Conquiztadors-ms2/README.md

  The score page consists of four answers:

  * Subject at the top.
- * The score are where the score is shown in 0/0 (currect answers out of total questions).
+ * The score are where the score is shown in 0/0 (correct answers out of total questions).
  * A personalised message based on the score (there are three types of message).
  * A play again button linked to the home screen.